7 Delicious Iwaki Souvenirs You Should Search for and Buy [Fukushima Prefecture]

 Kotori Confectionery is located near Iwaki-Yumoto Station, facing a small park.
 The cozy shop is filled with butter cakes and cookies made with carefully selected ingredients

-In addition to the baked goods, the fudge is also a must-try at this shop.
-At first glance it looks like caramel, but it is a British confection that crumbles in your mouth.
+Besides baked goods, another must-try at this shop is their fudge.
+It looks like caramel at first glance, but it's a British confection that crumbles delicately in your mouth.

-In addition to the classic "Shioyazaki Salt Vanilla Milk Fudge," in the summer they also offer mango milk fudge and pineapple milk fudge, as shown in the photo.
-All of them are sure to leave you satisfied with their delightful sweetness.
+In addition to the classic "Shioyazaki Salt Vanilla Milk Fudge," they also offer mango milk fudge and pineapple milk fudge (pictured) during the summer.
+You can enjoy a delightful sweetness with each one.

 INFORMATION

-address33-3 Tennozaki, Tokiwa Yumotocho, Iwaki City, Fukushima Prefecture, 972-8321
+| address | 33-3 Tennozaki, Tokiwa Yumotocho, Iwaki City, Fukushima Prefecture, 972-8321 |

-GOOGLE MAP
+| GOOGLE MAP |

 JF Fukushima Fisheries Federation's "Fukushima Sea Treasures"